github/relative-time-element/README.md

 ##### lang

 Lang is a [built-in global attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/lang).
 Relative Time will use this to provide an applicable language to the `Intl` APIs.
-If the individual element does not have a `lang` attribute then it will traverse upwards in the tree to find the closest element that does, or default the lang to `en`.
+If the individual element does not have a `lang` attribute then it will traverse upwards in the tree to find the closest element that does, or default the lang to `unknown`.

 ## Browser Support